TEFL Toulouse FAQ

 11Should I get my TEFL certification online?

 The short answer is NO!
 There have always been a multitude of courses advertising 100 dollar or even “free” TEFL certificate courses.
-There is no pre selection of candidates (ie everyone gets accepted) no live classes, no observed teaching practice, nobody fails, no job support, no tutor… need we say more?
+There is often just an online book to read, along with some essays to write (which often nobody looks at) along with an “encouragement” to do some teaching of friends and write about how it went.
+All candidates pass and are then told they are good English teachers.
 There are a lot of scams out there.
 If in doubt do some googling and looking at Facebook pages.
 “I have qualification to taught English, please give me job”.

-If you owned a language school, would you take on someone who has learnt to be a teacher by looking at a computer screen?
+If you owned a language school, would you take on someone who has learnt to be a teacher by doing an online course?

 12Do I need to speak French to do the TEFL Toulouse course?